AdamOssenford/raspberry/README.md

 # raspberry
-These files are a work in progress for building a swarm cluster of httpd servers on raspberry pi servers.
+These files are a work in progress for building a swarm cluster of httpd servers on raspberry pi servers and haproxy Example Run syntax ```spin-up.sh ``` wait from prompt ```number of servers``` Tested and working on Hypriot and Raspbian

-There will be some ha-proxy involved also

-Example Run syntax

-spin-up.sh
- number of servers for each pi node

-Tested and working on Hypriot and Raspbian